dometdemont/DO288-apps/nodejs-helloworld/README.md

 - etc-hosts: boolean enabling /etc/hosts update (requires sudo privilege)
 - Flavor/Worker flavor: shortcut defining the resources allocated for this OpenShift instance nodes; mapping to the actual flavor for the target infrastructure is based on the Flavors section
 - #Volumes: quota of volumes on this OpenStack project; admin privileges required at run time if greater than the current quota; default 10
+- UPF/UPF router: names of the nodes defined in the Nodes section, playing the UPF and UPF router roles for this OpenShift cluster respectively

 Outputs:
 For each OpenShift cluster, two floating IPs are exported as templated variables resolved at deployment time, available for other resources reference: